Written by Medicover Team and Medically

 Use Pillows

 Use a good pregnancy pillow or a normal pillow to support your back while sleeping.
-When lying on your side, position a pillow between your knees to help prevent twisting the spine.
+When lying on your side, position a pillow between your knees to help prevent twisting your spine.

 Drink Water

-Proper water intake can prevent muscle cramps as well provide a perfect operational body.
-Hydration is all around one of the most important needs for your muscles.
+Proper water intake can prevent muscle cramps as well as provide a perfectly operational body.
+Hydration is one of the most important needs for your muscles.

 Utilise Heat or Cold